evmos/evmos/docs/validators/security/kms_ledger.md

 ### Retrieve validator key

-The last step is to retrieve the validator key that you will use in `evmosd`.
+The last step is to retrieve the validator key that you will use in `evoblockd`.

 Start the KMS: